 The BRR Gap Year Program is a new semester long (4 ½ month) program designed to provide hands on experience in a wide range of animal careers.
 This program will focus on young adults ages 17 to 22 who are passionate about animals and want to explore their passion through hands on work, side-by-side with the Animal Care Team at Bear River Ranch.
-In addition to working at BRR, part of the Gap Year Program will be to learn through volunteer experiences using animals or animal knowledge in the community.Animal Careers that will be explored as part of the Bear River Ranch Gap Year Program include
+In addition to working at BRR, part of the Gap Year Program will be to learn through volunteer experiences using animals or animal knowledge in the community.

 Dates and Cost

-Fall Semester - August 20 - December 15 - 30 (departure date is flexible)
+Fall Semester - August 17 - December 18 - 27 (departure date is flexible)

-Spring Semester - January 1 - May 15
+Spring Semester - January 4 - May 15

-Tuition - $3990 per semester
+Tuition - $4770 per semester

 Food - $100 per week, recommended allowance – weekly trips to the grocery store are included with tuition